Everything you need to know to plan your perfect trip and see all the main tourist attractions in Bayreuth.

-But at that time, Bayreuth was already deep into depth and really couldn’t afford a more lavish palace.
+But at that time, Bayreuth was already deep into debt and really couldn’t afford a more lavish palace.
 So a couple of old buildings were incorporated into the new design to save costs.
-The interiors, however, are as outstanding as you’d expect it from a building (partially) designed by Wilhelmine.
+The interiors, however, are as outstanding as you’d expect from a building (partially) designed by Wilhelmine.
 They are a prime example of the Bayreuther Rococo.

 Probably the most amazing part of the castle was added after her death, however.
 Having no male heir, the margrave married again in 1759.
 His new wife, Margravine Sophie, didn’t want to be surrounded by everything her predecessor left behind, so the Italian Building was constructed.

 It’s a set of very small and intimate rooms in pale pastel tones.
 Each and everyone is decorated with flowers, putti, and fantastic birds from floor to ceiling.
 It’s truly the highlight of the whole palace and feels more like walking through a garden (which was probably precisely the intention).

 Note: You can only visit the Italian building on a guided tour, but it’s included in the entrance fee.

 3. Richard Wagner Museum